 SCP-173 isn't a homicidal statue which loses the ability to move when a human is looking at it.
 Rather, it's a piece of art that wants people to look at it, and so is content to stay still when someone is looking at it.
 If someone is present but no one is looking at it, it tries to force that person to look at it, but since it doesn't know its own strength it ends up snapping their necks when it tries.
 A bit weakened by the fact it will do this to someone looking straight at it when they blink (which would not be helped by moving someone's head around).
 And due to this page, appropriately titled "crunch".
 Of course, that is not canon and you can ignore that story.

 The Foundation as a whole.
 The Weirdness Cops who sometimes have to do unpleasant things in the name of preserving all of humanity, but try to do so with a minimum loss of human life and while retaining what morals they can?
 Or callous Science Nazis, out to control every item of power they can as much for the sociopathic thrill as anything else, willing to order the cold-blooded slaughter of entire towns on a whim?
 Articles are written from both viewpoints and a number in between, and there's plenty of arguing over which is the "correct" one.

-To a lesser extent but in the same general way, the GOC.
+The GOC.
 Paranoid and trigger-happy soldiers who destroy what they can't understand, or the real last line of defence who will do things the Foundation can't or won't?
 (The GOC-focused stories also suggest that the "destroy everything" strategy may not actually be true, and is just how the Foundation see them.)